DjikstraCS/CTF-Write-Ups/Cyber Defenders/Boss Of The SOC v1.md

 ```

 ### Solution:
 Since the deface image file was downloaded from `prankglassinebracket.jumpingcrab.com`, that is probably a pre-staged machine.
-We can use an online tool like [ThreatCrowd](https://www.threatcrowd.org/domain.php?domain=prankglassinebracket.jumpingcrab.com) to help us find connections between IP addresses and domains.
+We can use an online tool like [Threat Crowd](https://www.threatcrowd.org/domain.php?domain=prankglassinebracket.jumpingcrab.com) to help us find connections between IP addresses and domains.

 Searching for `prankglassinebracket.jumpingcrab.com` shows us a connection to `po1son1vy.com` which further leads us to the IP address `23.22.63.114`.